Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Washington Prime Group, Inc. (WPG)

 Investors with losses exceeding $250,000 are encouraged to contact the firm

-LOS ANGELES, June 21, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming July 23, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Washington Prime Group, Inc. (“WPG” or the “Company”) (: WPG) securities between November 5, 2020 and March 4, 2021, inclusive (the “Class Period”).
+LOS ANGELES, June 28, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming July 23, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Washington Prime Group, Inc. ("WPG" or the "Company") (NYSE: WPG) securities between November 5, 2020 and March 4, 2021, inclusive (the "Class Period").

 If you suffered a loss on your WPG investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/washington-prime-group-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.